DefGuard/docs/deployment-strategies/standalone-package-based-installation/edge.md

 ## Package installation

 {% hint style="info" %}
-Prior to 2.0.0, Defguard Edge used to be called Defguard Proxy.
+Prior to version 2.0.0, Defguard Edge used to be called Defguard Proxy.
 {% endhint %}

 All release packages are available at Defguard repository at GitHub on [releases](https://github.com/DefGuard/proxy/releases) page.
 The table below summarises the available option (X.Y.Z stands for a version).